astropy/astroscrappy/README.md

 Notes
 -----
-Differences from original LA Cosmic:
+There are some differences from original LA Cosmic:

 - Automatic recognition of saturated stars.
 This avoids treating such stars as large cosmic rays.